rust-lang/prev.rust-lang.org/faq.md

 <h2 id="other-languages">Other Languages</h2>

-### How can I implement something like `struct X { static int X; };` in Rust?
+### How can I implement something like C's `struct X { static int X; };` in Rust?

 Rust does not have `static` fields as shown in the code snippet above.
 Instead, you can declare a `static` variable in a given module, which is kept private to that module.

 ### How can I convert a C-style enum to an integer, or vice-versa?

-Converting a C-style enum to an integer to an integer can be done with a simple `as` expression, like `e as i64` (where `e` is some enum).
+Converting a C-style enum to an integer can be done with a simple `as` expression, like `e as i64` (where `e` is some enum).

-Converting in the other direction is a little tougher, as Rust can't statically ensure that the conversion is valid.
-As such, it requires `unsafe` via `mem::transmute()`.
+Converting in the other direction can be done with a `match` statement, which maps different numeric values to different potential values for the enum.

 ### Why does Rust not have an ABI like C does, and why do I have to annotate things with extern?